Artist INC Kansas City

 Kathy Liao currently resides in Kansas City, MO, and teaches painting and printmaking as an Assistant Professor of Art at Missouri Western State University.
 Drawing inspirations from her diverse cultural background and personal history, Kathy Liao mixed media work is about the intimate yet universal concept of relationships.
 Liao received her MFA in Painting from Boston University and BFA in Painting and Drawing from University of Washington, Seattle.
 Liao is a recipient of various awards including the Elizabeth Greenshield Foundation Grant, Artist Grants from Anderson Ranch Arts Center, Vermont Studio Center, and Jentel Artist Residency.
 In the past, Liao taught at Boston University, University of Washington, Seattle University, and Digi-Pen Institute of Technology, and Gage Academy of Art.
 Her works were exhibited nationally in Boston, New York, Los Angeles, Seattle, and Kansas City.

-Erin McGrane is a musician and songwriter; film, theater and commercial actress; and one of the co-hosts of the TV program CINEMAKC.
+Erin McGrane is a musician and songwriter; film, theater and commercial actress; and one of the cohosts of the TV program CINEMAKC.
 Erin appeared in the Emmy-winning web series THE UNREAL HOUSEWIVES OF KANSAS CITY and in the Oscar-nominated film, UP IN THE AIR alongside George Clooney.
 She plays a lead role in the indie feature film NAILBITER and appears in numerous short films by Kansas City area filmmakers.
 Erin is an ArtsKC Fund Inspiration Grant recipient and a Mid-America Arts Alliance Professional Development Grant recipient.
 Erin is proud to be a fellow of the Artist INC program for which she currently serves as a peer facilitator and a workshop presenter.
-Ms. McGrane presents workshops and speaks on behalf of the Artist INC program in communities throughout the Midwest.
+McGrane presents workshops and speaks on behalf of the Artist INC program in communities throughout the Midwest.
 Her current project is Victor & Penny, a prohibition-era jazz duo with Blue Man Group guitarist and KC native, Jeff Freling.
 Recently the duo was honored to represent Kansas City musically at a New York City press event as part the America’s Creative Crossroads campaign, “Paris of the Plains Goes to NY.”
-Victor & Penny were 2013 Escape To Create artists-in-residence in Seaside, FL and are currently touring the US having made over 600 public appearances and traveled over 125,000 in the last 3 years.
+Victor & Penny were 2013 Escape To Create artists-in-residence in Seaside, FL, and are currently touring the US having made more than 600 public appearances and traveled over 125,000 in the last three years.
 Erin was honored in KC Magazine’s 2012 “The 100: People who make Life Better in KC.”
 She is proud to say she misspent her youth singing in a rock band.

 David Wayne Reed is a writer, director, and producer from Kansas City, Missouri.
 Plays include: Help Yourself, Jolly Rancher, Mother Trucker, Mother Trucker 2: Ride On, Sequoia, and Peggy and Paul at the Post Office in Provincetown.
 He has been awarded a Rocket Grant from the Andy Warhol Foundation for the Visual Arts, Charlotte Street Foundation, and Spencer Museum of Art, two Inspiration Grants from Arts KC, has won multiple Best of Awards from the Pitch Weekly, and has been Writer-In-Residence at Charlotte Street and Escape to Create.
 His early career as a founding member of Late Night Theatre is part of the permanent collection of the Gay and Lesbian Archives of Mid-America (GLAMA) at University of Missouri-Kansas City.
 He hosts and produces the popular ‘show and tell’ storytelling series, Shelf Life.
 His debut film, Eternal Harvest premiered May 13, 2018.